-One of the main objectives of the faculty's Digital Innovation and Knowledge Management team is to support and enhance development of novel educational technologies.
-This allows researchers and teachers at the Faculty of Education and Social Work to stay at the forefront of the evolution of technology-supported education, nationally and internationally.
+One of the main objectives of the school's Digital Innovation and Knowledge Management team is to support and enhance development of novel educational technologies.
+This allows researchers and teachers at the Sydney School of Education and Social Work to stay at the forefront of the evolution of technology-supported education, nationally and internationally.

 The team's manager consults regularly with researchers to help them plan their grant applications, so that the funding will adequately cover any technology component.
 As well, the research-supportive infrastructure described under the headings below is maintained by the team.